arinaa77/auth-app/README.md

 # Auth App

-A simple React authentication app with Sign In and Sign Up pages.
+A React authentication app with Sign In and Sign Up pages.

 ## Features